srozemuller/rozemuller_blog/content/blog/2022-08-26-move-from-wordpress-to-hugo/index.md

 ## Build up your new static website

 Now the fun part starts.
 Setting up your new Hugo website.
 At first, I deploy a Hugo site on my own system before we start creating an Azure static web app connected to GitHub.
+I started based on this [Microsoft Document about how to publish a Hugo site to Azure Static Web Apps](https://docs.microsoft.com/en-gb/azure/static-web-apps/publish-hugo)

 ### Running Hugo local